sramteke171/python-oop/readme.md

 Overdraft account has $-28
 ```

-## You Do: Codebar (25 minutes, 11:45 - 12:10 / 4:15 - 4:40) - James

-> 20 minutes exercise.
-5 minutes review.

-Clone down [this repo](https://git.generalassemb.ly/dc-wdi-python-django/codebar) and follow the instructions in the readme.

 ### What are Dunder Methods (Magic Methods)? - Ali

 > Dunder is short-hand for *d*ouble *under*score.